dongmei/arowana/_posts/blog/2016-05-17-design-of-onboarding.markdown

 img: post20160804.png
 credit: by Lewis Ombler @Dribbble
 ---
-In this article, Anton Kosolapov draws a roadmap on how to build a delightful onboarding experiences. <!--more-->
+In <a href="https://www.smashingmagazine.com/2016/06/complete-roadmap-building-delightful-onboarding-experience-mobile-app-users/" target="_blank">this article</a>, Anton Kosolapov draws a roadmap on how to build a delightful onboarding experiences. <!--more-->

 My takeaways:
 <ul>